choosing the right knife sharpeners

 Sharpening Rods

-Sharpening rods are thin rods with handles, used by running the knife downward at a specific angle.
+Sharpening rods are thin rods with handles, made for running the knife downward at a specific angle indicated by the knife manufacturer.
 They're usually made with ceramic or diamond and shouldn't be confused with honing steels, which are made of steel and are used for straightening the cutting edge on an already sharp knife.

 sharpening stone with angle guide on knife